Stuffed Bell Peppers with Orzo! Easy to make, delicious and perfect for a weeknight meal! We hope you try this recipe!

 - Chop all of your vegetables (onions, yellow or orange bell pepper, kale, mushrooms etc) and the sausage.
 I remove the casing from the sausage; this is recommended.
 Remember, you are using all of this as your filling/stuffing for the bell peppers so you want everything chopped pretty small.
 When finished, heat olive oil in a pan or wok and stir-fry everything for about 5 minutes.

 - Heat 1 tablespoon butter in a saucepot with a tight-fitting lid over medium heat.
 Add the orzo and brown lightly, and then add the garlic and stir.
 After 30 seconds stir in the water or chicken broth.
 Bring to a boil, and then reduce heat to a simmer, cover and cook for about 15 minutes.

 - When the orzo is ready, mix with with your cooked veggies and sausage.
 Season with some of the parsley, and season with salt and pepper.

 - Stuff the peppers with the filling.
 Drizzle some olive oil over the peppers, pouring a little less than 1 tablespoon over top of each.
 Arrange the peppers in a casserole or small baking dish and roast for 40-50 minutes, until crispy at the edges and everything is cooked through.

-- Heat the tomato sauce about 2-3 minutes before the bell peppers are ready.
+- Heat some tomato sauce about 2-3 minutes before the bell peppers are ready.
 Then, pour into your serving dish, or on top of your bell peppers; immediately after the bell peppers have come out of the oven.
-Place onto the dish and top with mozzarella or feta cheese and sprinkle some more parsley!
+Place onto the dish and sprinkle with mozzarella or feta cheese and garnish with some parsley!
 Serve immediately while the peppers are still HOT!
+Enjoy!